-Kip McGrath Education Centres' Earnings Growth And 22% ROE
+How Is Kip McGrath Education Centres' Growth Trending?

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.